WeblateOrg/weblate/docs/devel/translations.rst

 .. versionadded:: 3.11

-You can define regular expression to group the strings based on the key of monolignual translations in the :ref:`component`:
+You can define regular expression to group the strings based on the key of monolingual translations in the :ref:`component`:

 .. image:: /images/variants-settings.png